Dgab8898/Text-analysis/README.md

 **Word2Vec**

-uses a neural network to learn high-dimensional word embeddings from raw text.
+Uses a neural network to learn high-dimensional word embeddings from raw text.
 It comes in two variations: Skip-Gram, in which we try to predict surrounding words given a target word.

 **Machine learning NLP techniques**

  - Logistic regression
-   to predict the probability that an event will occur based on some input. can be applied to solve sentiment analysis problems
+   To predict the probability that an event will occur based on some input. can be applied to solve sentiment analysis problems
  - Naive Bayes
-   algorithm that finds the conditional probability distribution
+   Algorithm that finds the conditional probability distribution
  -
 **Latent Dirichlet Allocation (LDA)**

- to view a document as a collection of topics and a topic as a collection of words.
+ To view a document as a collection of topics and a topic as a collection of words.

 **Deep learning NLP Techniques:**
    - RNN